Texas School Law states that students must be in attendance at least 90% of the time to receive credit for a course.

 Upon returning to Clark High School, the student needs to submit to the Attendance Office signed evidence of the college visit which includes the students name and date of the visit on college letterhead.

 Obtaining missed assignments during an absence:

-For absences less than 3 days, the student can email their teacher or obtain the assignments upon their return to school.
+- For absences less than 3 days, the student can email their teacher at nisd.net/Clark High School or obtain the assignments upon their return to school.

-For absences over 3 days, the parent/guardian can email the teachers or contact the Attendance Office at 397-5202 to request homework be available for pick-up by 4p.m. in the Attendance Office the next day.
+- For absences over 3 days, the parent/guardian can email the teachers or contact 397-5235 to request homework be available for pick-up by 4:30 p.m. in the Attendance Office the next day.
 Please allow 24 hours notice.

 School Messenger is an automated phone call generated when a student is absent from at least one class.
 It calls the number determined by the parent/guardian to communicate with them if their child misses a class.
 If a parent/guardian feels the need to have this number changed for more accurate communication (i.e.: cell or work phone), parent should visit ‘Parent Connection’ at www.nisd.net to update their student’s phone numbers, view attendance, grades, set text or email alerts.

 YOU MUST HAVE INTERNET ACCESS AND AN EMAIL ACCOUNT.